Can we see a Doctor if we don’t have an appointment?

 When are Child Immunisation Clinics held?

-Brook Medical Centre holds Child Immunisation Clinics every Tuesday, Wednesday, Thursday and Friday between 11am and 12pm.
+Brook Medical Centre holds Child Immunisation Clinics every Tuesday, Wednesday and Thursday between 11am and 12pm.

 Please remember to bring your child's Blue Book and your Medicare Card.